babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 ## Context

 The Node.js port takes the JVM as the reference implementation.
-A handful of Node `:cljs` branches get flagged repeatedly in review as divergences.
+A handful of Node `:cljs` branches get flagged repeatedly by automated review as divergences.
 Most are not divergences; the rest are accepted with a reason.
 This records the verdicts so they are not re-litigated.
+The findings below originate from automated review, not from the maintainer.

 ## real-path with :nofollow-links - NOT a divergence